Mike Dunleavy (politician): Tenure

 Dunleavy speaking in the governor's office, accompanied by members of his administration, on May 15, 2019.

 Dunleavy meeting with residents at a meeting regarding the Deshka Landing Fire in 2019.

 Dunleavy meeting with South Korea's Gyeonggi Province Governor Kim Dong-yeon in March 2025.

 Dunleavy and Kevin Meyer were the Republican nominees for governor and lieutenant governor of Alaska, respectively, and were elected in the November 2018 general election.
 Dunleavy was sworn in on December 3, 2018.
 He appointed Kevin Clarkson to be Alaska attorney general.

-Earthquake
+In 2021, Lieutenant Governor Kevin Meyer announced that he would not seek reelection.
+Dunleavy picked Nancy Dahlstrom as his running mate in the 2022 election.

+Natural disasters and response

+2018 earthquake

 A massive 7.1 magnitude earthquake struck Southcentral Alaska on November 30, 2018, three days before Dunleavy took office, causing significant damage throughout the region.
 Within hours, he and his team assessed the situation at the State Emergency Operations Center (SEOC) alongside the outgoing administration of Governor Bill Walker.
 On December 31, Dunleavy returned to the State Emergency Operations Center to personally thank the SEOC staff for their service.

 On January 3, 2019, Dunleavy requested a Presidential Major Disaster Declaration for federal assistance to Alaska.
 He thanked President Donald Trump for approving the request for disaster assistance on January 31.

 Dunleavy sponsored the Disaster Relief Act of 2019 during the legislative session to assist with response, recovery, and relief efforts after the earthquake.
 The bill passed the legislature and was signed into law on April 5, 2019.
 Dunleavy said: "This bill is going to be very important for Alaska – Southcentral Alaska – to make sure we get our bridges and roads up to speed.
 As springtime continues to uncover potential infrastructure issues, this relief money is going to help tremendously."